np-core/modules/README.md

 `nextflow run np-core/assembly --help`

 Pipeline for hybrid and nanopore  bacterial genome assembly including final genotyping and annotations of the assemblies.
 Usually run on barcoded sequence runs which have been basecalled and demultiplexed.
 I use the pipeline for both Illumina population genomics (genotyping from large collection of genome assemblies) and to process hybrid sequence data from multiplex bacterial runs.
-Illumina data is used to polish the long-read assemblies.
-Rference genome assembly and polishing is implemented as subworkflow with Trycycler.
+Illumina data is used to polish the long-read assemblies with Medaka.

 ### :sauropod: Phybeast

 `nextflow run np-core/phybeast --help`

-Pipeline for phylogenomics and phylodynamics of bacterial pathogens at population level, inlcuding subworkflow for outbreak attribution using nanopore data and lineage context datasets.
+Pipeline for phylogenomics and phylodynamics of bacterial pathogens using population-wide data, inlcuding subworkflow for outbreak attribution using nanopore data alone.